UM-LPM/GIANT/paper/paper.md

 Numerous frameworks exist for training intelligent agents using a variety of machine learning techniques and evaluation environments[@juliani2020MlAgents;@Song2020Arena;@towers2024gymnasium;@partlan2022EvolvingBehavior;@bellemare2013Ale;@wrona2023SoftwareAgentPlatforms].
 However, fairly comparing these solutions remains a persistent challenge.
 Variations in human implementation, framework performance, and architectural design often introduce inconsistencies that hinder objective analysis [@carton204FairnesInML;@Nguyen2019MLSurvey].
 Moreover, when diverse AI controller types must be evaluated within a shared problem domain, most existing frameworks lack the flexibility to support such comparisons under unified conditions.

 The importance of robust benchmarking methodologies is well-documented in the literature, with calls for standardized experimental protocols to enhance reproducibility and fairness in optimization research [@bartz2020benchmarking;@latorre2020fairness].
 To address these gaps, GIANT offers a modular, standardized platform for training and evaluation across a range of optimization methods.
 By ensuring consistent experimental conditions, GIANT enables reproducible, cross-method benchmarks tailored to the needs of AI researchers and developers.
-The platform supports deterministic execution with a fixed seed for repeatable experiments, while also allowing dynamic environments to test agent adaptability under varying conditions.
+The platform supports deterministic execution with a fixed seed for repeatable experiments while also allowing dynamic environments to test agent adaptability under varying conditions.

 # Architecture